 Dorn Announces Finalists for National Award

-OLYMPIA - September 10, 2012 - State Superintendent Randy Dorn announced that six teachers from Washington have been selected as state-level finalists for the Presidential Award for Excellence in Mathematics and Science Teaching (PAEMST).
+OLYMPIA — September 30, 2015 — State Superintendent Randy Dorn today announced that five teachers from Washington have been selected as state-level finalists for the Presidential Award for Excellence in Mathematics and Science Teaching (PAEMST).

 The state-level finalists are:

-The finalists were selected in June by a statewide selection committee comprised of content area experts and award-winning teachers.
+The finalists were selected over the summer by a statewide selection committee comprised of content area experts and award-winning teachers.
 Their nominations were recently confirmed by the national PAEMST program.

 The national PAEMST program typically announces national award recipients in the spring.
-State-level finalists are recognized by regional and state math and science associations and will be invited to several events for Washington’s Exceptional Educators during the next year.
+State-level finalists are recognized by regional and state math and science associations and invited to several annual state events for award winning educators.

 For more information